COVID-19 Traffic Court

 - Wish to plead not guilty and set a trial date.
 Not guilty pleas will also continue to be accepted by mail, as per the instructions on your ticket.

-If You Missed your Court Date
+If You Missed Your Court Date

 If you recently became aware that you were convicted of a traffic or other ticket offence in your absence, resulting in an overdue fine plus late payment charge, and if you have a reasonable excuse for not paying the ticket or pleading not guilty to it by the appearance date, or not appearing for trial, you can apply to have the conviction set aside.
-To do so, follow the instructions provided with the Covid-19 Affidavit to set aside a conviction.
+To do so, follow the instructions provided with the Application to set aside a conviction.

 If you missed a court appearance date that has resulted in a warrant issuing for your arrest, contact the court handling your matter by phone or email for further direction.

-Remote Out of Custody Dispositions and Other Applications
+Remote Out-of-Custody Dispositions and Other Applications

-Commencing July 6, 2020, Calgary Traffic Court will remotely hear, via Webex and in the absence of the Defendant, out of custody dispositions and/or any other applications ONLY where the Defendant is represented by Defence Counsel or a Commercial Legal Agent (a person who routinely represents others in Traffic Courts in Alberta for a fee, but is not a lawyer).
+Commencing July 6, 2020, Calgary Traffic Court will remotely hear, via Webex and in the absence of the Defendant, out-of-custody dispositions and/or any other applications ONLY where the Defendant is represented by Defence Counsel or a Commercial Legal Agent (a person who routinely represents others in Traffic Courts in Alberta for a fee, but is not a lawyer).
 Matters will be heard before a Justice of the Peace by Webex, and will include:

 - Matters that the Crown and Defence Counsel/Commercial Legal Agent have proposed are eligible to be heard;